Blogosphere

 The blogosphere is made up of all blogs and their interconnections.
-The term implies that blogs exist together as a connected community (or as a collection of connected communities) or as a social networking service in which everyday authors can publish their opinions.
+The term implies that blogs exist together as a connected community (or as a collection of connected communities) or as a social networking service in which everyday authors can publish their opinions and views.

 History

 The term was coined on September 10, 1999 by Brad L. Graham, as a joke.
-It was re-coined in 2002 by William Quick, and was quickly adopted and propagated by the warblog community.
+It was re-coined in 2002 by William Quick, and was quickly adopted and propagated by the warblogger community.
 The term resembles the older word logosphere (from Greek logos meaning word, and sphere, interpreted as world), "the world of words", the universe of discourse.

 Despite the term's humorous intent, CNN, the BBC, and National Public Radio's programs Morning Edition, Day To Day, and All Things Considered used it several times to discuss public opinion.
 A number of media outlets in the late 2000s started treating the blogosphere as a gauge of public opinion, and it has been cited in both academic and non-academic work as evidence of rising or falling resistance to globalization, voter fatigue, and many other phenomena, and also in reference to identifying influential bloggers and "familiar strangers" in the blogosphere.

 Proliferation

 In 1999, Pyra Labs opened blogging to the masses by simplifying the process of creating and maintaining personal web spaces.
-Prior to the creation of Pyra's "Blogger", the number of blogs in existence was thought to be less than one hundred.
+When they released "Blogger", the number of blogs in existence was thought to be less than one hundred.
 Blogger led to the birth of the wider blogosphere.
 In 2005, a Gallup poll showed that a third of Internet users read blogs at least on occasion, and in May 2006, a study showed that there were over forty-two million bloggers contributing to the blogosphere.
 With less than 1 million blogs in existence at the start of 2003, the number of blogs had doubled in size every six months through 2006.

-In 2011, it was estimated that there were more than 158 million blogs, with more than 1 million new posts being produced by the blogosphere each day.
+In 2011, it was estimated that there were more than 153 million blogs, with nearly 1 million new posts being produced by the blogosphere each day.